Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Experimental Analysis

 \subsection{\textbf{Efficiency of proposed algorithm}}

-Table~\ref{TIME} shows the training time comparison of the two methods on three data sets.
-The experimental results show that in Text8 and 1b Words Benchmark,~\M~spends more training time than \SG.
-However, as long as the data sets are large enough, such as En-Wikipedia, the performance of~\M~speeds up more than two times that of~\SG.
-Through the experimental results, we found that the time cost on Text8 within 100M has little difference from the 8G En-Wikipedia.
-However, the training time of~\SG~has changed significantly due to the increase in the corpus.
-In addition, in order to observe the time trend more intuitively, we generated two larger data sets (Con-En-Wikipedia-1, 16.4G; Con-En-Wikipedia-2, 24.6G) for testing using the En-Wikipedia data set.
+In order to observe the time trend more intuitively, we generated two more extensive data sets (Con-En-Wikipedia-1, 16.4G; Con-En-Wikipedia-2, 24.6G) for testing using the En-Wikipedia.
 As shown in Figure~\ref{fig:LINEC}, we have plotted the experimental results on four data sets of different sizes (2.51G, 8.22G, 16.4G, 24.6G) into time curves (including 1b Words Benchmark and En-Wikipedia).
-Figure~\ref{fig:LINEC} indicates that the runtime of~\SG~increases almost linearly.
-While keeping the number of sampling $n$ and walks\_length $l$ unchanged,~\M~'s runtime increases slowly (the slight increase of runtime is due to loading the word corpus).
-The reason can be explained as no matter how large the original corpus is, the number of word sequence samples is a constant, so the training time of~\M~ grows steadily.
+Figure~\ref{fig:LINEC} indicates that the runtime of Word2vec and \FT~increase almost linearly.
+But~\M~'s runtime increases slowly (the slight increase of runtime is due to loading the word corpus).